t3db0t/jiraToClubhouseCLI/README.md

 # jiraToClubhouseCLI

-[Clubhouse.io](http://clubhouse.io) is project management tool.
+[Clubhouse.io](http://clubhouse.io) is a cool project management tool.
 The purpose of this tool is to help export your data out of Jira if you making the switch.

 ## Export
 To see what the data will sort of look like.